xentilzax/fflab_video_analythics_protocol/README.md

-# fflab_video_analythics_protocol
+# video_analythics_protocol
-This project defines a standard way to integrate video analytics from FFLab with third-party video providers.
+This project defines a standard way to integrate video analytics to third-party video providers.